nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 default (/usr/bin/php), ``occ`` should be run with the same version.
 For example, in CentOS 6.5 with SCL-PHP54 installed, the command looks like this::

-  $ cd /var/www/html/owncloud/
-  $ sudo -u apache /opt/rh/php54/root/usr/bin/php occ
+  $ sudo -u apache /opt/rh/php54/root/usr/bin/php /var/www/html/owncloud/occ

 Running it with no options lists all commands and options, like this example on Ubuntu::